theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes.md

 - The [*Transaction*](./special-classes/managing-and-executing-transactions-the-class-transaction) class manages and executes transactions.

 These special classes encapsulate recurrent tasks and are all located in the namespace *ERPConnect.Utils*.

+****
+More information on working with the special classes is provided in the following sections:

+{% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}